Health Economics Program

 - *Statistically significant difference (95% level) from prior year shown.

-This chart shows the estimated number of uninsured in Minnesota, both total, and split by Adults and Children, from select years from 2007 to 2021.
+- This chart shows the estimated number of uninsured in Minnesota, by total, and by Adults and Children, from select years from 2013 to 2023.

 - 2013=464,000 (Adults=383,000; Children=81,000)